orbs-network/orbs-spec/behaviors/services/block-storage.md

 * Check consensus of the Results block header by calling `ConsensusAlgo.AcknowledgeResultsBlockConsensus`.

 &nbsp;
+## `GetLastCommittedBlockHeight` (method)

+> As the source of truth in the node, returns the height of last committed block.

+* Return the height of `last_committed_block`.

+&nbsp;
 ## `GetTransactionReceipt` (method)

 > Returns the transaction receipt for a past transaction based on its id and time stamp.
-Used when a client asks to query transaction status.
+Used when a client asks to query transaction status for an older transaction.

 * Go over all the blocks where the transaction could be found:
   * Starting where block timestamp is transaction timestamp minus [configurable](../config/services.md) small grace (eg. 5 sec).